Brandi Rhodes: All Elite Wrestling (2019–2022)

+Sporadic appearances in WWE (2024–present)

+At WrestleMania XL Night 2 on April 7, 2024, Brandi was part of Cody's entrance for his match against Roman Reigns for the Undisputed WWE Universal Championship.
+After Cody won, she went into the ring to celebrate with him.

 Other media

 Rhodes has appeared in national advertisements for Budweiser and KFC, as well as Maxim.
 Rhodes has launched her own line of swimwear called "Confection Swimwear".

 On November 2, 2017, Rhodes joined the cast of the E! television series WAGS Atlanta.

 In 2015 at WrestleMania, Rhodes became the first African-American woman to be a ring announcer for a major American wrestling promotion.
 She then became the first woman of color to appear in a match at Wrestle Kingdom in 2018.
 As AEW's Chief Branding Officer, Rhodes became the first African-American woman to hold an executive position in a major North American wrestling promotion.
 With AEW, she secured a partnership with KultureCity, a nonprofit that makes large-scale events inclusive for people with sensory needs.

-She stars with her husband Cody Rhodes on the reality show Rhodes To The Top.
+In 2021, she starred with her husband Cody Rhodes on the reality show Rhodes to the Top.

 Personal life

-Runnels married professional wrestler Cody Rhodes in September 2013.
-The couple have one child together.

-Runnels is the cousin of professional wrestler Scorpio Sky.
+Reed married professional wrestler Cody Rhodes in September 2013.
+The couple have two children.
+Reed is also the cousin of professional wrestler Scorpio Sky.